FGEHA To Launch Residential Projects In Eight Cities - UrduPoint

 "The new housing projects will be started for federal government employees and the general public on the basis of a joint venture," they added.

-To a question, they said the pace of different development projects, being executed under the FGEHA, has been accelerated significantly to provide modern residential facilities to employees in the shortest possible time.
+To a question, they said the pace of different development projects, being executed under the FGEHA, had been accelerated significantly to provide modern residential facilities to employees in the shortest possible time.

 "There are 3,432 apartments in Chaklala Scheme, while the Skyline Apartments comprise a total of 3,945 units," they added.